Diagnostics

 EPC Light on Volkswagen: Causes, Fixes & When to WorryDiagnostics diagnostic guide

-• EPC light at idle or low speed
+• EPC light at idle or low-speed driving (worst when cold)

 • Rough idle that improves after the engine warms up

-EPC + CEL Together: ABS and Traction Faults
+EPC + Check Engine Light Together: ABS and Traction Faults

 When EPC Means Stop Driving